KhronosGroup/glTF/extensions/2.0/Khronos/KHR_animation_pointer/README.md

 If this extension is used, the `animation.channel.target.node` **must not** be set.
 Because the node isn’t defined, the channel is ignored and not animated due to the current specification.
-If this extension is used, the `animation.channel.target.path` **must** contain any of constant values.
-Even this value is ignored, the unused glTF part is still valid.
+If this extension is used, the `animation.channel.target.path` **must** contain the new `pointer` constant value.

 ### Animating properties of extensions

-Extensions created after KHR_animation2 should state which properties can be animated and which cannot.
+Extensions created after KHR_animation_pointer should state which properties can be animated and which cannot.
-The following extensions have been created before KHR_animation2 and are thus listed here with their animatable properties:
+The following extensions have been created before KHR_animation_pointer and are thus listed here with their animatable properties:

 #### [KHR_draco_mesh_compression](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Khronos/KHR_draco_mesh_compression)
 ❌ No animatable properties.